News & Community eLanka

 Sri Lanka has a long tradition of education empowerment.
 Over two millennia ago, Sanskrit was introduced and taught in Buddhist temples and monastic colleges.
 In the modern era by 1945, then Education Minister Dr. C. W. W. Kannangara’s Free Education Bill aimed to ensure that all children, regardless of socioeconomic background, could access education.
 His curriculum reform emphasised emotional, intellectual, and practical development, supporting the holistic well‑being of students.
 Sri Lanka remains the only South Asian nation offering free education from kindergarten to university and its adult literacy rate, at 92.66% (World Bank 2023), is also the highest in South Asia and exceeds that of many developing countries.

-Strengthening this legacy requires an intergenerational effort from educators, policymakers, and communities.
-Addressing barriers to a quality education, in Sinhala and Tamil, and to English as the link language, can support healing by promoting dialogue and shared understanding between communities.
-Increasing the normalised use of official languages in administrative and public settings can also empower future generations to embrace multilingualism as part of their national identity.
-This deepens national belonging and fosters confident participation in national and global contexts.
+Carrying forward this proud legacy and commitment to empowerment through education requires an intergenerational and multifaceted approach from educators, policymakers, and the community.
+Addressing barriers to a quality education, in Sinhala and Tamil, with English as the link language, can support healing when accompanied by respectful dialogue and shared understanding between ethnic communities.
+Increasing the normalised use of official languages in administrative and public settings will empower future generations to embrace multilingualism as part of their national identity.
+This deepens their understanding of one another, creates national belonging, and fosters confident participation in national and global contexts.

-Community leaders and the Sri Lankan diaspora have a significant role to support Sri Lanka in reinforcing globally that Sinhala and Tamil are the nation’s official languages, with English serving as the recognised link language.
-English should function as the bridge it was intended to be, rather than as a marker of superiority or a barrier to advancement.
-A link language represents a social compact in a multilingual society and strengthens relationships between diverse ethnic groups to promote national identity.
+Community leaders and the Sri Lankan diaspora have a significant role to support Sri Lanka in reinforcing globally, the position of Sinhala and Tamil as the nation’s official languages, with English serving as the recognised link language.
+A link language represents a social compact in a multilingual society, and it should be presented as the bridge it was intended to be, rather than as a marker of superiority or a barrier to advancement.

-Compassionate language patriotism means taking pride in Sri Lanka’s linguistic heritage, respecting the place of each language so the nation can flourish by using language as a window into the heart of her people.
+Compassionate language patriotism takes pride in a country’s multilingual heritage and respects the value of each language, so the nation can flourish by providing a window into the heart of all her peoples.
 Compassionate language patriotism is also additive rather than subtractive.
-It encourages investment in Sinhala, Tamil, and English across literature, art, music, performing arts, digital media, and ensures representation in emerging technologies, such as artificial intelligence and large language models.
-Through such investments, multilingualism becomes a powerful cultural export, enhancing opportunities and safeguarding language and culture for future generations, whilst affirming Sri Lanka’s national identity.
+It encourages investment in Sinhala, Tamil, and English across literature, art, music, performing arts, digital media, and ensuring Sri Lanka’s representation in emerging technologies, such as artificial intelligence and large language models.
+Through such investments, multilingualism becomes a powerful cultural export, enhancing opportunities and safeguarding language and culture for future generations, whilst affirming Sri Lanka’s shared national identity.

-In an era defined by communication and access to information, Sri Lanka’s model of compassionate language patriotism can demonstrate how a nation can remain globally connected, whilst proudly safeguarding its national identity enriched by multilingualism.
+In an era defined by communication and access to information, Sri Lanka’s modelling of compassionate language patriotism can demonstrate how a nation can remain globally connected, whilst fiercely safeguarding its national identity enriched by multilingualism.

 Click here to receive your free copy of the eLanka Newsletter twice a week delivered directly to your inbox!